AdobeDocs/experience-manager-pattern-detection.en/help/cav.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_cav_overview"
 >title="Content Area Violation"
 >abstract="CAV code identifies the pattern where different content areas are used in a way that violates the rules of the content classification.
-This violation would give you an overview on overlays, restricted content which might need changes once we move to AEM as a Cloud Service"
+This violation would give you an overview on overlays, restricted content which might need changes once we move to AEM as a Cloud Service."
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-65/developing/platform/sling-resource-merger.html#platform" text="Sling Resource Merger"
->additional-url="https://experienceleague.adobe.com/docs/experience-manager-65/deploying/upgrading/sustainable-upgrades.html" text="Sustainable Upgrades"

 `CAV` identifies the pattern where different content areas are used in a way that violates the rules of the content classification.